 Commented [AC192]: 73.9 - Added criteria to tie assessment to transport threshold standard at subdivision and ensure future upgrades taken into account in any proposed SUB layout (particularly in relation to intersection upgrades).

-qualitative assessment is not appropriate for a standard.
+Commented [AT193]: 127.41 - Standard deleted as a qualitative assessment is not appropriate for a standard.
 Criteria proposed under 'subdivision' to signal that alternative private lane layout anticipated subject to assessment.